entropy-z/Kharon/README.md

 ### Dotnet
 Can inject .NET assemblies and keep them in memory for later execution without reloading.

+### Powershell
+Its using the PowerPick dotnet, you can pass the script url and command for execution.

 ### PE
 PE files can also be kept in memory and executed later.
 While idle, they are obfuscated using SystemFunction040/SystemFunction041 (also used for sleep obfuscation).